The 7 Causes Of Digestion Problems

 Dysbiosis does not just affect Candida, but it can also lead to overgrowth of other bacteria like Klebsiella that are normally present in the intestinal tract and only cause problems when there is too many.

-Dysbiosis and Candida can be identified with a G.I Map test or an Organic Acids test.
+Dysbiosis and Candida can be identified with a stool test or an Organic Acids test.
 The Organic Acid test is a more sensitive test for candida overgrowth compared to the stool test.

 Food intolerances and food allergies are the next possible causes of digestive problems.
 This includes celiac disease which is an allergy to gluten, and despite the severity of symptoms that celiac disease can cause, many people have an undiagnosed celiac disease.